 - Sophomore receivers who posted at least 0.7 yards per team attempt (YTMA) in their rookie year

 - All other players (including rookies, players in year three and beyond, and sophomores who did not reach 0.7 YTMA)

 Receivers who perform well in this metric succeed both in earning targets when their team is throwing and in being efficient with those targets.
-It adjusts for overall team passing volume but not for quarterback efficiency.
+It adjusts for overall team volume but not for offensive efficiency.